Discover the many secrets of Portuguese cork

 The first agrarian laws protecting the cork oak forests in Portugal appeared in 1209.
 Today, the “sobreiro” is classified as a National Tree of Portugal and cutting one down is prohibited by law.

-Due to its Mediterranean climate and geography, cork oaks flourished naturally in Portugal, being one of its most expressive native species, especially in the Alentejo region, where the “montado” plantations play an important part in the preservation of the region’s biodiversity.
+Due to its Mediterranean climate and geography, cork oaks flourished naturally in Portugal, being one of its most expressive native species, especially in the Alentejo region, where the “montado” plantations play an important part in preserving the region’s biodiversity.

 Economically, cork is also one of Portugal's biggest and most important exports.
-Currently, Portugal has 730 thousand hectares of cork oak forest (25% of cork oaks in the world), being the main world producer of cork with more than 100 thousand tons produced every year.
+Currently, Portugal has 730 thousand hectares of cork oak forest (25% of cork worldwide oaks), being the world's main cork producer with more than 100 thousand tons produced yearly.

 Where does cork come from, and how is it extracted?

-Cork is an organic and very light vegetable material that is extracted from the bark of the cork oak (Quercus suber, or "sobreiro" in Portuguese) in a process which is 100% sustainable and does not cause any harm to the tree from which it is extracted.
-The cork oak is the only vegetable species able to produce cork sustainably and with the maximum quality.
+Cork is an organic and very light vegetable material that is extracted from the bark of the cork oak (Quercus suber, or "sobreiro" in Portuguese) in a process which is 100% sustainable and does not cause any harm to the tree which it is extracted from.
+Cork oak is the only vegetable species able to produce cork sustainably and with the maximum quality.

 The first extraction of the cork occurs when the tree reaches between 25 and 30 years, normally between June and August.
 From then on, the cork is extracted every nine years.

-The stripping process is done manually using axes, and more than 15 can be done, interspersed for periods of nine years, throughout the life of cork oak.
+The stripping process is done manually using axes and throughout the life of cork oak more than 15 can be done, interspersed for 9-year periods.

-It is only from the third stripping that the cork obtained has enough quality to be used in the production of cork bottle stoppers.
+It is only from the third stripping that the cork obtained has enough quality to be used in proudcing cork bottle stoppers.

 Transformation of cork